ismaelJimenez/DevOnMac/README.md

 ```
 Make sure you're connected to ethernet and have the the non-free repository for the STA driver before attempting to install (See SourcesList).

+2. Install SUDO
+    - Start becoming superuser with su.
+Enter your root password.
+    - Now, install sudo with `apt-get install sudo`.
+    - Add the user account to the group sudo with `/sbin/adduser username sudo`.
+Where username is your user account.